LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Icon contribution approach

-The main goal is to create a high-quality icon in the style of Lawnicons.
+The main goal is to create high-quality icons in the style of Lawnicons.
 The icon should make it clear which application will open.
 Sometimes, to achieve this goal, you need to create an icon from scratch.
-You shouldn't copy an original icon, neglecting the quality.
+Don't copy original icons, neglecting the quality.
+Avoid compromise as much as possible.

 We recommend:
 - Carefully study the Lawnicons design guidelines.